Matao-Designs/gver-poc/README.md

 * {% if siteType == "rm" %} (Rocket Mortgage), the Spark font stack should be used.
 Else, it should be the old font stack.
 * Set up the real JDP image assets (and the assets for 100 best places, bbb, and EHO).
 * Add "We Want Your Feedback" link to footer(?)
-* Improve the experience of initializing a new Tostii site by giving it a GUI and additional features.
+* Improve the experience of initializing a new Grover site by giving it a GUI and additional features.
   * Configurable options
   * Different types of starting points for different types of sites
 * When `gulp dev` notices a change for html, it builds all files.
 Do I really need that?
 That could become a problem with larger sites.